 Check with your Dean’s office to find out if your college or university offers an independent study option.
 If so, you may be able to design an independent study that includes your attendance at a FEE Summer Seminar.

-All seminar participants will receive a certificate of completion at the end of the seminar stating that you received 34 hours of contact time.
+All seminar participants will receive a certificate of completion at the end of the seminar stating the number of lecture hours that you received at the seminar.
 You will also receive some pre-seminar readings, and we can work with you to find additional readings if you need them.
 Please contact us if you would like to receive a reading list in advance, or if you need a more robust reading list.